visgl/loaders.gl/docs-arrow/api-reference/chunked.md

    <img src="https://img.shields.io/badge/zero-copy-green.svg?style=flat-square" alt="zero-copy" />
 </p>

-Concatenates a number of `Vector` instances after the chunks.
-Returns a new `Chunked` array.
+Concatenates a number of `Vector` instances of the same type into a single `Chunked` Vector.
+Returns a new `Chunked` Vector.

-TBD - the supplied `Vector` chunks need to be of same type as the current chunks.
+Note: This method extracts the inner chunks of any incoming `Chunked` instances, and flattens them into the `chunks` array of the returned `Chunked` Vector.

 ## Members

 ### [Symbol.iterator]() : Iterator

-`Chunked` arrays are iterable, allowing you to use constructs like `for (const element of vector)` to iterate over elements.
+`Chunked` arrays are iterable, allowing you to use constructs like `for (const element of chunked)` to iterate over elements.
+For in-order traversal, this is more performant than random-element access.

-### type : TBD (read-only)
+### type : T

-Returns the type of elements in this `Chunked` instance.
+Returns the DataType instance which determines the type of elements this `Chunked` instance contains.
 All vector chunks will have this type.

 ### length: Number  (read-only)